SOCIAL MEDIA TIPS IN COMMERCIAL REAL ESTATE

 Kris Ruby, CEO of Ruby Media Group, a public relations, social media and corporate consulting agency, has seen the power of social media for real estate marketing.
 Here are her top 10 ways CRE professionals can leverage digital outlets.

-SOCIAL MEDIA CONTENT IDEAS FOR COMMERCIAL REAL ESTATE
+SOCIAL MEDIA TIPS & CONTENT IDEAS FOR COMMERCIAL REAL ESTATE (CRE)

 1. Employ drone photography for Instagram Strong photography is critical to the success of any Instagram marketing strategy.
 Photograph properties from all angles and post them on Instagram.
 Images taken with drones can improve the production quality.